 Beaverhead- Flows are good on the Beaverhead, and the reports have been good from that area, so nymph it hard and hold on tight!
 Scuds and worms are always a good bet over this way, but don't be afraid to swing a small streamer around too.

-Canyon Ferry - The entire south end of the lake is dirty from the inflow.
-This water has made it to around the Silos.
-The north end of the lake has a few more days of clean water.
-Carp are thick and feeding heavily in the shallows.
+Canyon Ferry - Carp are thick and feeding heavily in the shallows.
 Clouser and deaddrift crayfish were the hot flies yesterday.
 Try blind casting these flies with a slow strip if you aren't seeing any fish.
 If you do find tailing carp, let your flies sink in front of the feeding carp, and wait for them to suck them up.
+The Rainbow fishing has been tougher, but a balance leach and a chronomid can find a few if you get lucky.

 Cliff and Wade - Cliff and Wade are open and fishing well.
-Balanced leeches and streamers have been the best way to pick up fish.
-If you are not catching fish, do not be afraid to move to a new location on the lake.
+Balanced leeches, small streamers and small beadhead nymphs such as hares ears or flashback pheasent tails have been the best way to pick up fish.
+You may see schools of whitefish that are not wanting to eat.
+If you are not catching fish, look for the trout cruising around on the prowl and do not be afraid to move to a new location on the lake.

-Quake Lake - Quake lake is open and fishing is good.
+Quake Lake - Quake lake is open and fishing is well.
 Try streamers worked tight to the dead trees and off the drop offs.

 Clark Canyon - No Reports